Theatre of Horrors: Halloween Special

 "I struggled for a long time with surviving...
 And no matter what, you keep finding something to fight for."

 “There’s a cathartic process that happens when you play horror games," reflects Jade Jacson, Senior Game Designer at The Chinese Room.
-"You go through a huge spectrum of emotions: You’re afraid, stressed, relived, disgusted, filled with dread, sometimes even amused or brought to tears.
+"You go through a huge spectrum of emotions: You’re afraid, stressed, relieved, disgusted, filled with dread, sometimes even amused or brought to tears.
 But in games, you can experience all of them in a safe environment and can allow yourself to be vulnerable and let the fear creep in."

 From all of us at Fetch Quest Journeys, Happy Halloween!